Thaification

-Thaification, or Thai-ization, is the process by which people of different cultural and ethnic origins living in Thailand become assimilated to the dominant culture of Thailand, that of central Thailand.
+Thaification, or Thai-ization, is the process by which people of different cultural and ethnic origins living in Thailand become assimilated to the country's dominant culture: that of central Thailand.

-Thaification was a step in the creation in the early 20th century of the Thai nation state in which Thai Noi people (which Thai Chinese call them "Siamese", or "Central Thai") occupy a dominant position, as opposed to the historically multicultural Kingdom of Siam.
-A related term, "Thainess", describes the particular characteristics that distinguish Thai persons from others.
+Thaification was a step in the creation in the 20th century of the Thai nation state in which Central Thai people occupy a dominant position, as opposed to the historically-multicultural kingdom of Siam.
+A related term, "Thainess", describes the particular characteristics that distinguish the Thai from others.

-Since Field Marshal Plaek was overthrown in 1947 by Chinese commander Phin Choonhavan, Thaification trend was changed from Central Thainess into Thai Chinese dominant position.

 Motives

-Thaification is a byproduct of the nationalist policies mandated by the Thai state after the Siamese coup d'état of 1933.
-The coup leaders, said to be inspired by Western ideas of an exclusive nation state, acted more in accordance with their close German nationalist and anti-democratic counterparts (pre-Nazi) to effect kingdom-wide dominance by the central Thai culture.
-Minority-owned businesses, like the traditionally merchant Thai Chinese, were aggressively acquired by the state, which gave preferential contracts to ethnic Central Thais and cooperative ethnic Chinese.
+Thaification is a byproduct of the nationalist policies mandated by the Thai state after the June 1933 Siamese coup d'état.
+The coup leaders, said to be inspired by Western ideas of an exclusive nation state, acted more in accordance with their close German nationalist and anti-democratic counterparts to effect kingdom-wide dominance by the Central Thai culture.
+Minority-owned businesses, like the traditionally-merchant Thai Chinese were aggressively acquired by the state, which gave preferential contracts to ethnic Central Thais and cooperative ethnic Chinese.

-Thai identity was mandated via 12 Thai cultural mandates and reinforced both in the heartlands and in rural areas.
-Central Thailand became economically and politically dominant, and Central Thais became the state-mandated language of the media, business, education, and all state agencies.
-Central Thai values were successfully inculcated into being perceived as the desirable national values, with increasing proportions of the population identified as Thai.
-Central Thai culture, being the culture of wealth and status, made it hugely attractive to a once-diverse population seeking to be identified with nationalist unity.
+Thai identity was mandated via 12 Thai cultural mandates and reinforced in the heartlands and in rural areas.
+Central Thailand became economically and politically dominant, and Central Thai, unlike the multilingual Siam, became the state-mandated language of the media, business, education and all state agencies.
+Central Thai values were successfully inculcated into being perceived as the desirable national values, with increasing proportions of the population identifying as Thai.
+Central Thai culture, being the culture of wealth and status, made it hugely attractive to a once-diverse population that sought to be identified with nationalist unity.

 Targets

-Initally the main targets of Thaification were ethnic Chinese and other ethnic groups on the edges of the kingdom, geographically and culturally: the Lao of Isan (อีสาน), the hill tribes of western and northern Thailand, and also Thai Noi who speak the Southern Thai language.
+The main targets of Thaification were ethnic Chinese and other ethnic groups on the edges of the kingdom, geographically and culturally: the Lao of Isan (อีสาน), the hill tribes of western and northern Thailand, and also Thais who speak the Southern Thai language.
 There has also been a Thaification of the immigrant Indian and Vietnamese populations.
-Thaification also targeted the ethnic Malay but was perhaps least successful.
+Thaification also targeted the ethnic Malay but is somewhat less successful.